Vegan Cosmetics Market Size and Share

 Vegan Cosmetics Market Analysis by Mordor Intelligence

-The global vegan cosmetics market, valued at USD 5.04 billion in 2025, is projected to reach USD 9.87 billion by 2030, with a CAGR of 14.36%.
+The global vegan cosmetics market, valued at USD 5.04 billion in 2025, is projected to reach USD 9.8 billion by 2030, with a CAGR of 14.36%.
 The market growth is driven by increasing consumer awareness of natural, chemical-free products and environmental sustainability.
 Vegan cosmetics exclude animal-derived ingredients, including beeswax, collagen, gelatin, milk, and others.
 Millennials and Gen Z consumers are the primary market drivers, showing a preference for products that avoid chemical-based ingredients and animal testing.
 In response, major cosmetic manufacturers are expanding their vegan product lines through new launches and acquisitions, while incorporating natural and organic ingredients to align with clean beauty preferences.
-The market is expected to maintain its growth trajectory, supported by increasing consumer awareness and favorable regulatory frameworks for sustainable practices.
+The market is expected to maintain its growth trajectory, driven by increasing consumer awareness and favorable regulatory frameworks that support sustainable practices.

 Key Report Takeaways